delphidabbler/htmlres/Docs/ReadMe.txt

 System Requirements
 --------------------------------------------------------------------------------

-HTMLRes itself should run on any 32 or 64 bit version of Windows.
-However the install program requires Windows 2000 or later.

-Should you need to run HTMLRes on an earlier operating system you will need to build it from source.
+HTMLRes and its installer required Windows 7 SP1 and later.

 Installation
 --------------------------------------------------------------------------------

 When installing or uninstalling you need to ensure that you have administrator privileges otherwise the installation can fail.
-On Windows Vista or later the system may prompt, if necessary, for an administrator password.
+The system may prompt, if necessary, for an administrator password.
 It will also elevate the install process.

-If you have HTML Resource Compiler 1.1 or earlier you should uninstall it using the Programs and Features (a.k.a.
-Add / Remove Programs) control panel applet before installing this version.
-Uninstalling v1.1 will leave two files, InstallLib.dll and UnInstall.exe behind in the installation folder.
-You should should delete these files manually.
+If you have HTML Resource Compiler 1.1 or earlier you should uninstall it using the Windows setting app before installing this version.
+Uninstalling v1.1 wil leave two files, InstallLib.dll and UnInstall.exe behind in the installation folder.
+You should delete these files manually.

 The program is distributed in a zip archive which contains two files - ReadMe.txt (this file) and HTMLRes-Setup-x.x.x.exe, where x.x.x. is the